esopaci/PyQuake3D/README.md

 <h1 align="center">PyQuake3D</h1>
 <h3 align="center">A Python tool for 3-D earthquake sequence simulations of seismic and aseismic slip</h3>

-PyQuake3D is a high-performance Python-based Boundary Element Method (BEM) code for simulating sequences of seismic and aseismic slip (SEAS) on a complex 3D fault geometry governed by rate- and state-dependent friction.
+**PyQuake3D** is a high-performance Python-based Boundary Element Method (BEM) code for simulating sequences of seismic and aseismic slip (SEAS) on a complex 3D fault geometry governed by rate- and state-dependent friction.
 It combines physics-based modeling with modern parallel computing tools (MPI, GPU acceleration via CuPy) to solve a variety of earthquake cycle and rupture problems.
 This document provides an overview of how to use the script, as well as a detailed description of the input parameters.

+## 👥 Authors and Contact

+**PyQuake3D** was developed by [Dr. Rongjiang Tang](https://scholar.google.com/citations?user=_4cR3zMAAAAJ&hl=zh-CN) and [Dr. Luca Dal Zilio](https://www.lucadalzilio.net/).
+We welcome contributions to the project—please follow the contribution guidelines and help us maintain a clean, consistent codebase.

+For questions, suggestions, or collaboration opportunities, feel free to reach out:

+- 📧 rongjiang@csj.uestc.edu.cn
+- 📧 luca.dalzilio@ntu.edu.sg

-Please refer to the [Code Manual (PDF)](https://github.com/Computational-Geophysics/PyQuake3D/blob/main/user_manual/user_manual.pdf) for more details.
+Please refer to the [Code Manual (PDF)](https://github.com/Computational-Geophysics/PyQuake3D/raw/main/user_manual/user_manual.pdf) for more details.

 ## Features